kaka0905/CSC258H1F-2020Fall/README.md

 # CSC258H1F-2020Fall
-My work in CSC258(Computer Organization)\n
+My work in CSC258(Computer Organization)
-Final project: Doodle jump
+# Final project: Doodle jump
 # Project description:
 In this project, we will implement the Doodle jump game using Assembly language 5 milestones in total